The Drive competition returns in October 2025 with $10K in seed money to a local entrepreneur

 The $10,000 grand prize for 2024 was granted to Luke Talley of Back Woods Trading Company, a business specializing in crafting real leather patches to be sewn on hats and bands for candles and jars.
 His company allows him to create custom patches for businesses featuring their logo while also manufacturing products with the company’s brand to be sold in trade shows, conventions, and on his website, thus making it a flexible business that can adapt to various needs.
 The grant money will go towards a new industrial sewing machine, booth spaces for 2024 Indy Christmas Expo and 2025 Deer, Turkey, and Waterfowl Expo, social media marketing, and website SEO (Search Engine Optimization).

-New this year was the addition of a new grant: the CTP Jumpstart.
+New in 2024 was the addition of a new grant: the CTP Jumpstart.
 This Certified Technology Park grant issues The Drive competition runner-up a $2,500 prize that will go toward fulfilling the business’ needs.
 The inaugural recipient of the CTP Jumpstart is Crystina Diaz of The Kingdom Kids Learning Center.

-If you have questions on application or want to become a Drive sponsor, contact Lori Dukes at ldukes@greaterkokomo.com
+If you have questions on application or want to become a Drive sponsor, contact Caitlin Sheets at csheets@greaterkokomo.com.

 The Drive is an initiative of the Greater Kokomo Economic Development Alliance.

-Luke Talley, CEO and founder of Back Woods Trading Co., is the winner of the 2024 Drive Competition.
-He plans to use his $10,000 to purchase new equipment, run a booth at trade shows, and increase his marketing to boost his sales.
+Luke Talley, CEO and founder of Back Woods Trading Co., was the winner of the 2024 Drive Competition.
+The $10,000 grand prize helped him purchase new equipment, run a booth at trade shows, and increase his marketing to boost his sales.

 Sponsorship Opportunities